ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 />
 ```

-**Frontend Way:** If `handleSignedAgreement` is omitted, the agreement is submitted with [`daisy.submit()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submit) immediately and `SubscribeButton`'s `handleSubscriptionCreation` prop is called with the server response.
+**Frontend Way:** If `handleSignedAgreement` is omitted, the agreement is submitted with [`submit()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submit) immediately and `SubscribeButton`'s `handleSubscriptionCreation` prop is called with the server response.

-**Whether the agreement is submitted from your backend or frontend, it is very important to associate the returned `DaisyID` with the user at this step!**
+**Whether the agreement is submitted from your backend or frontend, it is very important to associate the returned `daisyId` with the user at this step!**

- We recommend the **Backend Way** as it avoids any risk of `DaisyID` being lost when sent from the user's browser to your backend.
-But, if you choose not to use `handleSignedAgreement` and do the agreement submission entirely from the frontend, **be sure to associate the response's `DaisyID` with the user in `handleSubscriptionCreation`!**
+ We recommend the **Backend Way** as it avoids any risk of `daisyId` being lost when sent from the user's browser to your backend.
+But, if you choose not to use `handleSignedAgreement` and do the agreement submission entirely from the frontend, **be sure to associate the response's `daisyId` with the user in `handleSubscriptionCreation`!**

 ```js